 Driving Among the Dead: Zombie Cars Are All Around Us

 Being that today is Halloween, you’re probably expecting to see a lot of zombie-themed cars and trucks out on the road or at trunk-or-treat events.
-Perhaps you’ll even decorate your vehicle to be an undead defense unit or one that has been mauled by a brain-craving, bloody hoard.
+Perhaps you’ll even decorate your vehicle to be an undead defense unit.

 But October 31st isn’t the only day in the year when you’re going to be surrounded by zombies.
 They’re all around us, infecting our streets and stalking innocent victims.

 In fact, you might even be driving a zombie car and not even know it!

 Hungry for Luxury: Do you think owning a luxury vehicle is out of your price range?